Deer Hide Collection

 Bangor, Barre Co-ed, Brice Prairie, Coon Valley, De Soto, Elroy, Gays Mills, Genoa, Hillsboro, Holmen, Ithaca, Kendall, Mauston, Mindoro, Mormon Coulee, Onalaska, Plain, Prairie du Chien, Seneca, Stoddard, Tomah, Warrens, Wauzeka, West Salem, Wonewoc

 Our Wisconsin Lions District 27D2 is only one of the states ten districts.
 The counties in which we have clubs includes; La Crosse, Monroe, Juneau, Vernon, Crawford, Richland, and Sauk.
-We have forty nine lions clubs in this area and many of them are active in the Deer Hide Collection Project.
+We have forty eight lions clubs in this area and many of them are active in the Deer Hide Collection Project.
 The first year our district participated, we collected only 99 deer hides.
-In 2018 we collected 2584 hides and hope to maintain this count level if deer hide prices are again as low as last year.
+In 2022 we collected 3,640 hides and hope to maintain this count level if deer hide prices are again as low as last year.
 The Lions Camp is not the only project of Wisconsin Lions.
-Other programs include Diabetes Awareness, Children’s Vision Screening, Youth Exchange Program, Hearing Aid Program, and the operation of the Eye Glass and Hearing Aid recycling center.
+Other programs include Diabetes Awareness, Children’s Vision Screening, Youth Exchange Program, Hearing Aid Program, Childhood Cancer and the operation of the Eye Glass and Hearing Aid recycling center.

 About Wisconsin Lions Camp

 Wisconsin Lions provide a great experience for 1250 to 1500 campers each year.
-Our camping weeks is by the particular disability.
-Weeks are divided by the blind or visually impaired, the deaf or hard of hearing, by the cognitively disables, by those with diabetes, and by adults with disabilities.
-Than we always need the very important week of training for all of the counselors so they can handle each week with confidence and in the campers best interest.
+Our camping weeks are by the particular disability.
+Weeks are divided by the blind or visually impaired, the deaf or hard of hearing, by the cognitively disabled, by those with diabetes, and by adults with disabilities.
+We always need a very important week of training for all of the counselors so they can handle each week with confidence in the campers best interest.
 The camp is also available for rent during the months of September through May for retreats, conferences or meetings.